 With countless brands marketing numerous gas, electric and riding mowers, home owners are often confused about which model they should settle for.
 In this guide, I will review the various lawn mowers that give you value for your money.

-- Best Homeowner Lawn Mowers for 2019 At a glance
+- Best Homeowner Lawn Mowers In 2020 – At a glance

 - Buying guide: What to look at when choosing a homeowner lawn mower